-2. Performing From Text (20%)
+2. Texts in Practice (20%)

 This is also coursework.
 Students will perform or design two main extracts from a play chosen by the group and teacher.
 Students will need to submit a piece of writing explaining their creative intentions in realizing their role.